material-components/material-components-web/packages/mdc-side-sheet/README.md

 #### Usage with Top App Bar

-In cases where the side-sheet occupies the full viewport height, some styles must be applied to get the dismissible side-sheet and the content below the top app bar to independently scroll and work in all browsers.
+In cases where the side sheet occupies the full viewport height, some styles must be applied to get the dismissible side sheet and the content below the top app bar to independently scroll and work in all browsers.

 In the following example, the `mdc-side-sheet__content` and `main-content` elements should scroll independently of each other.
 The `mdc-side-sheet--dismissible` and `mdc-side-sheet-app-content` elements should then sit side-by-side.
 The markup looks something like this: